Layr-Labs/eigenlayer-docs/archive/incredible-squaring.md

 ## What is Incredible Squaring?

 [Incredible Squaring](https://github.com/Layr-Labs/incredible-squaring-avs) is a demo of a minimum viable AVS with full Eigenlayer integration.
 The purpose of this demo is to illustrate how a value computed off-chain (in this case, the square of a number) can be constructed as part of the work operators have signed up to perform as well as how this business logic relates to the AVS contracts.
-We take the offchan computation, have it signed by multiple Operators, then aggregate the Operators signatures, before finally validating and writing the value on-chain.
+We take the offchain computation, have it signed by multiple Operators, then aggregate the Operators signatures, before finally validating and writing the value on-chain.
 For a video walkthrough please see:
 Incredible Squaring [Overall 5 min Walk-Through](https://www.loom.com/share/50314b3ec0f34e2ba386d45724602d76?sid=cf176400-fdbb-4bdc-8563-22a68414985d)
 Incredible Squaring [TaskManager 5 min Walk-Through](https://www.loom.com/share/5f3f2a447bc54ffa9d37d203c32088de?sid=0f5c2c07-82c5-4640-bc6f-6e4327bb3d81)